earth06/mydocument/linux_lecture.md

-### Practice
+### Exercise

+1. Please copy `/home/onishi/Exercise/Linux_basic/` into your home directory.
-Change directory to `/home/onishi/Exercise/Linux_basic/` then please search under its directory  for `readme.txt`
+1. Change directory to `~/Linux_basic/` then please search under its directory  for `readme.txt`

+This file is put at deep directory.
+It is not convenient for us to access it repeatedly.

+3. Please make the link at your home directory.
-When you find it ,please open it by using command such as `less` or `cat`.
+4. When you find it ,please open it.

 ## Permission